-The idea of its creation came about following the attacks on November 13, 2015, in Paris and Saint-Denis, resulting in 130 deaths, and in January 2015 targeting freedom of expression, a fundamental value of the French Republic.
+The idea of its creation came about following the attacks in November 2015, in Paris and Saint-Denis, resulting in 130 deaths, and in January 2015 targeting freedom of expression, a fundamental value of the French Republic.

 These events gave rise to great emotion nationwide and made evident a need to honor the victims of terrorism, pointing out a previous gap in the French award system.

 - French citizens who have been killed, wounded or held hostage during terrorist acts perpetrated in France or abroad;

 - Foreign citizens who have been killed, wounded or held hostage during terrorist acts perpetrated in France or abroad against the interests of the French Republic.

 Individuals must be officially recongnised as victim of terrorism by the parquet de Paris, or by the fonds de garantie aux victimes, or appear on the list of victims of terrorism held by the French Ministry of Justice.

 The National Medal of Recognition for victims of terrorism is awarded retroactively as of January 1st, 2006.

 Award process and management